 Getting a flatmate to help pay the mortgage is a big decision.
-You have to share your home, and you wanted to keep the spare room for guests.
+You have to share your home, and you wanted to keep a spare room for guests.
 But look at it this way – spare rooms are the most expensive part of the house from a ‘per use’ perspective.
 Sure, it’s nice to have a room where the bed is always beautifully made or where gym equipment can rust away until next new year’s resolutions.
 But what if your Bowflex and stationary bike were sitting on (in) a goldmine?

 No need for a spoiler alert, we all know that house prices are high and interest rates are likely to increase over the next few years.
-It’s a combination that has many first home owners reluctantly considering getting a flatmate to cover some of the mortgage.
-Let's be real, cutting back on smashed avocado and barista made coffee will only go so far.
+It’s a combination that has many first homeowners reluctantly considering getting a flatmate to cover some of the mortgage.
+Let’s be real, cutting back on smashed avocado and barista-made coffee will only go so far.
 If you’re an introvert you especially may shudder at the thought of unscheduled conversations with an acquaintance in the hallway of your own home.
 We get it, but getting a flatmate (especially in the early years of your mortgage) pays off big time over the lifetime of your mortgage.

 We’re not suggesting that you live with strangers from Trademe for the next 30 years.
 What we’re saying is, a handful of years of extra income to pay down your mortgage in the beginning has a huge impact on your total mortgage costs.

 Remember when your math teacher told you that you would come across math problems in the real world?
 We’re about to prove them right.
 Don’t worry, our example also gives you the answers.

 Let’s say you have a $800k mortgage.
 Over 30 years, the amount of interest you’re likely to pay would be around ~$651k.*

 But what if at the beginning of your $800k mortgage, you get a flatmate for 5 years, paying $200 a week?
 How much would you save if you put that extra money into your mortgage?